thomasbattram/cell-specific-effects/readme.md

 [`previous-work`](previous-work) contains work done by a summer student of Matt's that assessed how well TCA and HIRE tend to estimate actual cell-types.

 The false positive rate of TCA and CellDMC can be tested by running [`test-methods.R`](scripts/test-methods.R) - currently this is just when both models are assuming DNAm is the outcome.
 To do this a submission script will need to be made for bluecrystal.

+To do - need to make slides to show the performance of the models and discuss what is the best one to take forward